Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 ```

-## 3.1.3.2 - Ensure 'Prevent enabling lock screen camera' is set to 'Enabled'
+## 3.1.3.2 - 'Prevent enabling lock screen camera' is set to 'Enabled'

 >[!NOTE]
 >Disables the lock screen camera toggle switch in PC Settings and prevents a camera